 3. Do You Have to Design Multiple Versions of the Menu Board?

 Drive-thru menu boards come in many shapes and sizes to accommodate menu content.
-The components and accessories can vary as well.
-When you think about menu board design, standardizing dimensions and components will save time and money especially if you need to install drive-thrus at multiple locations.
-Imagine the expense of designing a 3-door menu board with 27 inch panels for one location, and alternately a 5-door unit with 18 inch panels for another.
+The components and accessories can vary, as well.
+When you think about menu board design, standardizing dimensions and components will save time and money, especially if you need to install drive-thrus at multiple locations.
+Imagine the expense of designing a 3-door menu board with 27-inch panels for one site, and alternately a 5-door unit with 18-inch panels for another.
 The menu board engineering and construction would be done separately for each site, along with the cost of each redesign added to your overhead.
-Seeking a single source provider for one menu board design assures brand continuity throughout your chain and a consistent layout of your menu contents within the menu board.
+Seeking a single-source provider for one menu board design assures brand continuity throughout your chain and a consistent layout of your menu contents within the menu board.

 4. Will the Menu Board Hold Up and Will You Be Able to Get Replacement Parts?

 Your drive-thru and its accessories will take a beating.
 Weather, frequent opening and closing of doors and erratic drivers are the most obvious hazards for a drive-thru system.
-Quality construction is extremely important.
-Not only does it add value to your asset, it makes an impression on your guests.
-Having a drive-thru system out of operation is not acceptable.
-If it looks like it is kept together with duct tape and chicken wire is equally intolerable.
-Make sure your system is built to withstand the elements by a provider who will still be around to offer the parts and service you need when you need it, whether the inevitable happens next year or ten years from now.
+Quality construction is critical.
+Not only does it add value to your asset, but it also makes an impression on your guests.
+Having a drive-thru system out of operation is not acceptable, and it should look like it is put together well.
+Verify that your drive-thru array is built to withstand the elements, and make sure that the provider will still be around to offer the parts and service you need.

 5. Can You Economize on Shipping?

 You could order from several providers and have equipment shipped separately from numerous locations to your restaurant sites.
-Speaker boxes, digital displays, static menu boards, headsets, canopies, light fixtures, clearance bars and speaker posts are pretty standard features of any drive-thru, and lots of small shops manufacture them.
-Remember, keeping your brand appearance consistent throughout your chain is equally important.
-Using multiple resources with different construction methods and then shipping each component individually to multiple locations will add considerable cost to your overhead, not to mention a nightmare of coordination and timing with your installer.
+Speaker boxes, digital displays, static menu boards, headsets, canopies, light fixtures, clearance bars, and speaker posts are pretty standard features of any drive-thru, and lots of small shops manufacture them.
+There are a few obvious pitfalls to this approach.
+First, all of this juggling can create a nightmare of coordination and timing with your installers.
+Lost time is lost money.
+Second, shipping each item individually from different suppliers to various locations is cost-inefficient.

 6. Can You Streamline the Process with One Provider?

 Simple answer, yes.
-The Howard Company is the one-stop shop and the recognized industry leader in designing restaurant drive-thru systems.
-We have everything covered, from the design of the menu board and drive-thru components all the way through installation.
+The Howard Company is the one-stop-shop and the recognized industry leader in designing restaurant drive-thru systems.
+We have everything covered, from the design of the menu board and drive-thru components through installation.
 The robust warranty on all of our products offers the assurance we stand behind our products.
 We have been around since 1950, so you can feel confident that we will be able to service your installation for years to come.